 For-profit entities and events that exist to make a profit are eligible to apply and must demonstrate the event will deliver a clear public benefit.
 Applicants must demonstrate the event is viable and sustainable into the future without further NSW Government support.

-Applications opened Friday 18 March 2022 and will close at 5pm on Tuesday 4 October 2022, or when the funding is fully committed.
-The funding will support events hosted between 1 July 2022 and 30 June 2023.
+Applications for Round Two opened Friday 18 March 2022 and closed at 5pm on Tuesday 4 October 2022.
+The funding under Round Two will support events hosted between 1 July 2022 and 30 June 2023.

 Yes, there is a range of resources and tools available on this webpage to support potential applicants to make their submissions.
 Potential applicants are encouraged to register for an online information session here.